New Grading Model Overview- Updated

 Teacher discretion

 Your teacher has professional judgment to adjust scores in borderline situations.
-All decisions are documented in the gradebook.
+All decisions are documented.

 6. Regular engagement and community values